D1n03/DeAd-web-project/README.md

 ![image](https://github.com/user-attachments/assets/7b164439-a729-4cfb-b478-c0e260e58632)

-Admins can access certain restricted functionalities, such as managing all inmates, users, and visits, as well as exporting data in various formats.
+Administrators can access certain restricted functionalities, such as managing all inmates, users, and visits, as well as exporting data in various formats.

 The form for adding an inmate: